CloudBindle/bindle/README.md

 Once the vagrant_cluster_launch.pl script finishes running you will have one or more VM instances running on a given cloud or local VM environment.
-Unfortunately, SeqWare-Vagrant does not provide the full range of VM lifecycle management e.g. suspend, shutdown, ssh connection automation, etc.  Vagrant does provide these functions and you can find more information at [Vagrant](http://vagrantup.com).
+Unfortunately, Bindle does not provide the full range of VM lifecycle management e.g. suspend, shutdown, ssh connection automation, etc.  Vagrant does provide these functions and you can find more information at [Vagrant](http://vagrantup.com).